isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

   ``out-of-pool`` reservation mode.
 In this case, the server will not assign reservations that are inside the dynamic pools to the respective clients.
-  This also means that the addresses matching the respective reservations from inside the dynamic pools can be dynamically assigned to other clients.
+  This also means that the addresses matching the respective reservations from inside the dynamic pools can be dynamically assigned to any client.

 The ``reservation-mode`` will be deprecated in a future Kea version.